 7 of Pentacles

 The 7 of Pentacles indicates an accumulation of savings or assets, it could also represent a financial portfolio.
 The man in the card looks back at what he has worked hard to achieve and gives this careful consideration.
-After so much accumulated growth in the one area it is time to take out some of the capital in order to reinvest into a new venture, symbolised by the single pentacle to the right.
+After healthy accumulated growth in a single area, it's now time to take out a sensible portion of the capital and to reinvest it into a new venture, symbolised by the single pentacle to the right.
 In other words, don't keep all your eggs in one basket.
 The card can also signify an opportunity to release some equity from a an asset or investment, providing a financial boost to expand business or other financial interests, or to help us to get ahead at a time when we need it.

 10 of Pentacles

 Page of Pentacles

 The Page of Pentacles represents a new financial opportunity with a small sum of money.
 The Pages are youthful and somewhat unreliable in character, therefore the financial potential they represent carries a much higher degree of risk.
-If the Page of Pentacles lies in the outcome of a reading, it will signify a small financial success, perhaps requiring us to reinvest this capital back into our investment in order to promote it further.
+If the Page of Pentacles lies in the outcome of a reading, it will signify a small financial success, perhaps requiring us to reinvest the capital back into our investment in order to promote it further.
 The Page of Pentacles also represents learning through facts and figures, symbolising financial planning and contracts.

 Knight of Pentacles

-The Knight of Pentacles symbolises routine, predictability and slow financial gain that will build over a long period of time.
-It won't provide a quick financial return but it will establish a strong, reliable and very bankable investment opportunity for the long term future.
-The Knight is looking out beyond the single Pentacle in front of him, his horse stands solidly on all fours reflecting his ability to provide dependable long term financial forecasting.
-The rewards of this card are moderate but stable, minimising risk and producing reliable long term investment potential.
+The Knight of Pentacles symbolises predictability and slow financial gain that will build over a long period of time.
+This isn't a quick financial return, it is moderate, long term and very secure.
+The Knight is looking out and beyond the single Pentacle in front of him, his horse stands solidly on all fours, reflecting an opportunity with solid performance based on a dependable long term financial forecast.
+The rewards of this card may be more moderate however they minimise risk and produce a reliable long term investment return.